tumbochka/sports-articles-monorepo/README.md

 # Sports Articles Monorepo

 This monorepo contains the Sports Articles application.
-This document covers setup and usage for the backend application.
+This document covers setup and usage for the backend and frontend applications.

 ## Backend